danog/toncontest/wallet/README.md

 All custom data structures used in the wallet can be viewed as a custom TL-B scheme in `proto/scheme.tlb` (some basic TON constructors are also included for reference).
 Most smart contact get-methods (except for the basic seqno and getPartials methods) return an integer, indicating whether the operation was successful and the requested data was found, followed by a cell/integer with the found data (or an empty cell/0 in case of failure).

-I created a full testing platform with a collator emulator in FIFT that parses the generated external messages and runs the required logic (including code and data initialization from the StateInit of constructor messages, with support for multiple consecutive method calls and data persistence) in the TVM, partially emulating the logic of `Transaction::unpack_input_msg` and `Collator::create_ordinary_transaction`.
+I created a full testing platform with a collator emulator in FIFT that parses the generated external messages and runs the required logic (including code and data initialization from the StateInit of constructor messages, with support for multiple consecutive method calls and data persistence) in the TVM, partially emulating the logic of `Transaction::unpack_input_msg` and `Collator::create_ordinary_transaction`, also allowing us to run get-methods.

 I've tested throughly the smart contract using my local collator emulator (`test.fif`), and the actual TON collator using a slightly tweaked [zerostate generator](https://github.com/ton-blockchain/ton/pull/145) and the custom `test-collator.sh` script.